Ding Roman: Accomplishments

 Roman initiated the solicitation of sixty seven locators and business investors for the Bataan Export Processing Zone (BEPZ), which used to cater to only sixteen companies before his term as governor.
 Roman's efforts led to industrial peace and economic progress in the province of Bataan.
-At present, people from Bataan enjoy the fruits of Roman's endeavors as the Bataan Export Processing Zone, now called the Freeport Area of Bataan since June 30, 2010, is considered by many as the province's greatest asset.
+At present, people from Bataan enjoy the fruits of Roman's endeavors as the Bataan Export Processing Zone, now called the Freeport Area of Bataan since October 23, 2009, with the name was concurrently used with the BEPZ/Bataan Economic Zone (BEZ) names as the zone's secondary name when Authority of the Freeport Area of Bataan (AFAB) partially operated and managed the zone along with PEZA as the latter still had remaining programs and plans over the zone for eight months from October 2009 until the abolishment of BEPZ/BEZ on June 30, 2010, as a result of the full turnover of the zone's operations and management from PEZA to AFAB the day before on June 29, is considered by many as the province's greatest asset.

 With respect to infrastructure, Roman completed new road and improvement projects including, among others, the Bagac-Subic Road, the Bagac-Mariveles Bypass Road, the Morong-Dinalupihan Road, the Mabayo, Morong-Subic concreting, which led to the construction of resorts along Morong beaches, and the Orion and Limay Ports Development.
 Together with former SBMA Chairman Felicito "Tong" Payumo, Roman was instrumental in the construction of the Subic–Clark–Tarlac Expressway (SCTEx) and the formulation of Central Luzon Development Programs.

 Roman was also able to successfully invite Letran, his alma mater, to establish a college in Abucay, Bataan, in order for students from the province to receive quality education without the need to migrate to Manila.
 Kalayaan College, a University of the Philippines-modeled college, founded by UP President Dr. Jose Abueva, also established its Abucay campus through the invitation of Roman.

 Roman likewise founded the Bataan Child Empowerment Council, which promulgated the Early Childhood Care & Development Program.
 The program was used by the Senate of the Philippines and the House of Representatives of the Philippines as a model in enacting a law in early childhood care.

 A known environmentalist, Roman initiated the successful "Kontra Kalat Sa Dagat" which won several awards and received praises both locally and internationally.